Gnoll Estate Country Park

 The estate passed by marriage to Sir Humphrey Mackworth, who made the Gnoll estate the centrepiece of an industrial empire, milling and manufacturing brass and iron goods including kettles.
 The success of Mackworth's industrial ventures enabled him to enlarge the mansion and lay out a formal garden near the house.

 It is really Sir Humphrey's son Herbert who extended the house again, and from 1730 began to lay out the grounds as a landscape garden.
-Mackworth created sweeping viewpoints and built a serie of formal cascades.
-Over the next few decades the grounds were embellished with classical features including a grotto, gate house, and a castellated temple.
+Mackworth created sweeping viewpoints and built a series of formal cascades.
+Over the next few decades the grounds were embellished with classical features including a grotto, gatehouse, and a castellated temple.

 Unfortunately, the golden age of Gnoll and its gardens was not to last.
 The estate passed through several hands until the Neath Borough Council took over the site in 1923.
 Gnoll House was used as a health clinic, and during World War Two ARP personnel were trained there.
 After the war the house fell into serious decline and had to be pulled down in 1957.
 The gardens, however were restored and turned into a country park.